rishendra1/DAA_Notes/README.md

 - **Dynamic Programming**: Optimal substructure, memoization, and classic DP problems
 - **Greedy Approach**: Greedy algorithms, optimization problems, and applications

-## 🎯 Purpose

-These notes are designed to:
-- Provide clear explanations of algorithmic concepts
-- Serve as a quick reference for students studying DAA
-- Offer C++ implementations of various algorithms
-- Help understand time and space complexity analysis

-## 🔧 Technologies

-- **Language**: C++
-- **Focus**: Algorithm design, analysis, and implementation

-## 📝 Note
+## Notes

 This material has been compiled from various academic sources, textbooks, and AI-assisted research to create comprehensive and efficient study notes.
 The content is intended for educational purposes.

-## 🤝 Contributing

-Feel free to:
-- Report issues or errors
-- Suggest improvements
-- Add more examples or explanations
-- Submit pull requests with corrections

-## 📧 Contact

-For questions or suggestions regarding these notes, please open an issue in this repository.

-## ⭐ Star This Repository
+## Star This Repository

-If you find these notes helpful, please consider giving this repository a star!
+If you find these notes helpful and clear, please consider giving this repository a star!

----

-**Happy Learning! 📚✨**